mixmastamyk/console/docs/readme.rst

       `CLICOLOR <https://bixense.com/clicolors/>`_,
       etc.
     - Query terminal colors and themes---light or dark?
-    - Redirection---is this an interactive "``tty``" or not?
-    - Get titles, and more.
+    - Get titles, cursor position, and more.

 Console does its best to figure out what your terminal supports on startup and will configure its convenience objects